How small businesses can get more reviews on Yelp (and get more clients).

 While you’re not supposed to solicit reviews directly for Yelp, you can request customers give honest feedback on any of our online review sites.

 This way, people would gravitate to the site they use the most often.
-It often works best if you bring this into the conversation early into the process.
+It often works best if you bring this into the conversation early on in the process.
 Tell clients that referrals and reviews are a big element of the way your small business can keep costs low, then mention you’d love for them to think of referrals or leave reviews IF you go above and beyond.
 Setting this expectation early on will lead to more referrals and reviews, since that’s a part of the equation early on in the process.

 Offer Check-In Deals and Discounts

 Yelp actually offers check-in discounts.
 You can offer a free appetizer or a discount to anyone who checks-in on Yelp.
 Check-ins to your business will help with your Yelp ranking, but you’ll also be more likely to receive reviews from people who have checked-in.
 Yelp will also be less likely to mark the review as fake if it’s from someone who’s checked-in.
-Yelp also can track your location.
+Yelp can also track your location.
 There’s restaurants that I’ve searched for, then visited (but never checked-in).
 Later on, it asked me to leave a review.
 That’s a clear signal that Yelp feels I’ve been there and wouldn’t flag that review.

 Flagging reviews isn’t always your enemy, Yelp can flag negative reviews as fake too